Drew-Watson-117/DecisionAlgorithmsHW3/README.md

 ## Results

+- Results according to distributions fit for stocks 1 and 2.

-- For outperforming the average value of the two stocks, the optimal price for the option is approximately $770 (for a block of 100 options)
+- For outperforming the average value of the two stocks, the optimal price for the option is approximately $780(for a block of 100 options)

 - The option will (almost) never outperform the max value of the two stocks, so the optimal price of the option is not to sell it ($0)
     - This conclusion likely comes from the imperfection of my distribution model (i.e. not approximating the tails correctly).